What Is a Medicare Set-Aside Agreement (MSA)?

 How Your Medical Bills Are Paid in a Medicare Set-Aside Arrangement

-In the case of a Medicare set-aside, workers’ comp is the primary payer and Medicare is the secondary payer — meaning Medicare pays only after workers’ compensation has paid its share of your medical care for the work-related injury or illness.
+In the case of a Medicare set-aside arrangement, workers’ comp is the primary payer and Medicare is the secondary payer — meaning Medicare pays only after workers’ compensation has paid its share of your medical care for the work-related injury or illness.

-Your Workers’ Compensation Medicare Set-Aside Agreement is established after you reach a settlement in a workers’ comp or personal injury liability case.
+A Workers’ Compensation Medicare Set-Aside Agreement is established after a settlement is reached in a workers’ comp or personal injury liability case.

-- You must open an MSA account if your settlement amount is more than $25,000 and you are enrolled in Medicare ($250,000 if you are not enrolled in Medicare but may be in the future, you must open an MSA account if the settlement amount is more than $250,000.
+- You must open an MSA account if your settlement amount is more than $25,000 and you are enrolled in Medicare.
+If you are not enrolled in Medicare currently but may be in the future, you must open an MSA account if the settlement amount is more than $250,000.